-Hannah Palmer Sizzles In A Sexy Floral Mini Dress: ‘Sweet Thing’
+Hannah Palmer Sizzles In A Sexy Floral Mini Dress: 'Sweet Thing'

 In the first image, Hannah was perched on an expanse of lush green grass beside a sidewalk.
 A fence with several trees was visible in the background, although the focal point of the shot remained Hannah's flawless features and tantalizing figure.

 She showcased her curves in a simple mini dress crafted from a material with a delicate floral print.
-The garment had a low-cut neckline that showcased her cleavage, and super thin straps which extended over her shoulders.
-The garment hugged her figure without clinging too tightly, and the hem came to just a few inches down her thighs, leaving her sculpted stems on full display.
+The garment had a low-cut neckline that highlighted her cleavage, and super-thin straps that extended over her shoulders.
+The garment hugged her figure without clinging too tightly, and the hem came just a few inches down her thighs, leaving her sculpted stems on full display.
 The pale tones of the print also looked stunning against her sun-kissed skin.

 She switched it up for the final two slides, turning around and standing up so that every inch of her sculpted stems was on display.

-Her fans absolutely loved the sexy images, and the post racked up over 19,700 likes within one hour of going live, as well as 305 comments from her audience.
+Her fans absolutely loved the sexy images, and the post racked up over 19,700 likes within one hour of going live, as well as 305 comments from her viewers.

-“Absolutely breathtaking,” one fan wrote, followed by two heart eyes emoji.
+"Absolutely breathtaking," one fan wrote, followed by two heart-eyes emoji.

-“Gorgeous,” another added simply.
+"Gorgeous," a second person added simply.

 "Fantastic series of shots of a very beautiful lady," a third follower remarked.

-“More photos wearing sundresses please!” yet another commented, loving Hannah’s ensemble.
+"More photos wearing sundresses please!" yet another commented.

 Just yesterday, as The Inquisitr reported, Hannah took to Instagram with a sportier outfit.
-She showcased her fit figure in a striped sports bra and matching bicycle shorts, both pieces clinging to her curves as she stood on a paved road out in nature.
+She showcased her fit physique in a striped sports bra and matching bicycle shorts, both pieces clinging to her curves as she stood on a paved road out in nature.